ballerina-attic/messaging-with-jms-queues/README.md

 - [Observability](#observability)

 ## What you’ll build
-To understanding how you can use JMS queues for messaging, let's consider a real-world use case of an online bookstore service using which a user can order books for home delivery.
-Once an order placed, the service will add it to a JMS queue named "OrderQueue" if the order is valid.
+To understand how you can use JMS queues for messaging, let's consider a real-world use case of an online bookstore service using which a user can order books for home delivery.
+Once an order is placed, the service will add it to a JMS queue named "OrderQueue" if the order is valid.
 Hence, this bookstore service acts as the JMS message producer.
 An order delivery system, which acts as the JMS message consumer polls the "OrderQueue" and gets the order details whenever the queue becomes populated.
 The below diagram illustrates this use case.